techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 ## 3. Services & Networking (20%)

 This domain focuses on the networking mechanisms in Kubernetes.
-You need to understand **Pod-to-Pod communication, Services, DNS, ingress traffic, the new Gateway API, and network security (NetworkPolicies).**
+You need to understand **Pod-to-Pod communication, Services, DNS, ingress traffic, the new Gateway API, and network security (NetworkPolicies).

 ---

-### ✅ Understand Connectivity Between Pods
+### Understand Connectivity Between Pods

-**Pod networking**: Every Pod gets its own IP address.
-By default, all Pods in the cluster can communicate with each other without NAT.
+**Pod networking**: Each Pod in Kubernetes gets its own unique IP address.
+By default, Pods within a cluster can communicate with each other without the need for Network Address Translation (NAT).

 You should be able to:
-- Troubleshoot unreachable Pods
+- Troubleshoot unreachable Pods.
-- Test connectivity using tools like `ping`, `curl`, and `nslookup`
+- Test connectivity using tools like `ping`, `curl`, and `nslookup`.

 **Example:**
 ```bash